-3.3 Uniqueness of geodesics and crossing of the impulse
+3.3.
+Uniqueness of geodesics and crossing of the impulse

 Observe that uniqueness of geodesics is lost in general locally Lipschitz spacetimes.
 In fact, the threshold for unique (even classical) solvability of the geodesic equation is the regularity class of $C^{1,1}$ -metrics.
-If one lowers the regularity only slightly below $C^{1,1}$, e.g. by considering metrics in any Hölder class $C^{1,\alpha}$ with $\alpha < 1$, classical counterexamples (in the Riemannian case) due to [67,68] not only show the failure of uniqueness but also of the usual local convexity properties.
+If one lowers the regularity only slightly below $C^{1,1}$, e.g. by considering metrics in any Hölder class $C^{1,\alpha}$ with $\alpha < 1$, classical counterexamples (in the Riemannian case) due to [67, 68] not only show the failure of uniqueness but also of the usual local convexity properties.
 However, in the present case the metric in addition to being locally Lipschitz is also smooth off a null hypersurface.
-In particular, it is piecewise smooth and uniqueness of geodesics can be established combining results from [10, Section 2.10, p.
-106] with geometric arguments.
+In particular, it is piecewise smooth and uniqueness of geodesics only becomes an issue at points on the wave impulse.
+Indeed, uniqueness of the geodesics can be established combining results from [10, section 2.10, p 106] with geometric arguments.